 What is Doctor Negligence?

-GP’s have to have knowledge of a broad spectrum of medical conditions.
+GPs need to have knowledge of a broad spectrum of medical conditions.
 They are not specialists but should know when to refer a patient for specialist testing and assessment.
-Your doctor is the initial point of contact when you have any medical concerns, and they have a duty to deliver an acceptable standard of care.
+Your GP is the initial point of contact when you have any medical concerns, and they have a duty to deliver an acceptable standard of care.

 This list of examples of negligence by doctors isn’t exhaustive, but it does cover some of the more common reasons clients have suffered:

-- Failure to refer a patient for scans or testing which would detect serious illness
+- Failing to refer a patient for scans or tests which would detect a serious illness

 - Misinterpreting test results

 - Misdiagnosing a condition

 - Prescribing incorrect medication (for example, the wrong strength or prescribing medication the patient has a known allergy to).

 - Recording patient information incorrectly, such as not noting known allergies.